mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/invalid-code-page-for-virtual-terminal-exception.md

 ---
-title: "InvalidCodePageForVirtualTerminalException class | QSYS API Reference Guide"
+title: "InvalidCodePageForVirtualTerminalException class"
 description: "Code page 0 is not valid when starting interactive job without server support. "
-last_modified_at: 2024-07-09T17:00:49Z
+last_modified_at: 2024-07-10T15:31:10Z
 ---

 Code page 0 is not valid when starting interactive job without server support.